Communication Disorders (CDIS)

 CDIS 410 – Introduction to Audiology 3 credit hours

-The purpose of this course is to provide theoretical and practical information as a means to understand hearing disorders and assess hearing sensitivity.
-This knowledge will lead to appropriate intervention for the person with hearing impairment and their families.
-Whether students are primarily interested in audiology, speech-language pathology, or education of the hearing impaired, a fundamental knowledge of audiology is essential to successful clinical practice.
-This course will provide that information.Prerequisite: CDIS 335
+This course will provide theoretical and practical information to assess hearing sensitivity and understand hearing disorders.
+This knowledge will lead to appropriate intervention for persons who are deaf or hard of hearing (D/HH) and their families.
+Whether students are primarily interested in audiology, speech-language pathology, or deaf education, a fundamental knowledge of audiology is essential for successful clinical practice.

 CDIS 413 – American Sign Language I 3 credit hours